IBM/SalesEnablement-SterlingDataExchange-L3/docs/DemoPreparation-CloudShell.md

 ```

 !!! failure
-    If no output is seen from the above command, or if it returns the message: _Error from server (BadRequest): container "db2" in pod "db2-0" is waiting to start: ContainerCreating_  wait and rerun oc logs -f ${DB2_NAME}-0 until the output starts steaming as shown in the example output below.
+    If no output is seen from the above command, or if it returns the following message:

+    _Error from server (BadRequest): container "db2" in pod "db2-0" is waiting to start: ContainerCreating_

+    wait and rerun oc logs -f ${DB2_NAME}-0 until the output starts steaming as shown in the example output below.

 !!! example "Example output"
     (\*) Previous setup has not been detected.
 Creating the users...